paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-1/index.md

 Use "cr [command] --help" for more information about a command.
 ```

-There are two commands we care about `cr index` and `cr upload`, the first will create an appropriate `index.yaml` and the second will upload the packages to GitHub releases.
-In order to do the latter you'll need to pass it in a GitHub token so that it can use the GitHub APIs.
+There are two commands we care about `cr index` and `cr upload`, the first will create an appropriate `index.yaml` and the second will upload the packages to [GitHub](https://github.com) eleases.
+In order to do the latter you'll need to pass it in a [GitHub](https://github.com) oken so that it can use the [GitHub](https://github.com) PIs.

 In your browser go to your [github developer settings](https://github.com/settings/tokens) and create a new personal access token.